sxdny/sxdny.github.io/src/pages/posts/user-churn-post.md

 |02|2017|
 |03|2017|

-Once we have this table created, we can create a `months` table, containing the first and last day for each month listed before.
+Once we have this table created, we can create a `months` temporary table, containing the first and last day for each month listed before.
 This way, we can compare the dates more easily later.

 We can create this table using the following statement: